glenngx/Educational-Space-Game/README.md

 # Space Boy

 ## Overview
-Space Boy is an educational game that takes players on an adventure through the solar system.
-Players are tasked with navigating through various planets, dodging asteroids and surviving the challenges of each planet while learning fun facts about space.
-Built with LibGDX, this Java-based game employs object-oriented principles to create an engaging planetary exploration experience.
+Space Boy is an educational game built with Java and LibGDX that takes players on an adventure through the solar system.
+Players are tasked with exploring space, navigating through various planets and surviving various challenges unique to each planet.

 ## Features
 - **Planetary Exploration**: Multiple levels based on different planets in the solar system